 Paul often grabs a verse from the OT to prove his point in a specific context.
 Therefore quoting from the OT does not by itself prove universality.

 Let’s say your best friend, a man, is prone to alcoholism.
 You quote a few verses from the Bible that warn against alcoholism.
-Does your quoting those verses mean that all men are prone to alcoholism by their very nature?
+Does your quoting those verses mean that all men are prone to alcoholism or that other members of your friend’s family, by their very nature?
 No, of course not.
 Those verses are context-specific.
 Or it can be a warning to any man on the planet, if he were to become an alcoholic, but not all men will become one.
 Many men hate alcohol and do not touch it.
 Your quoting the Bible does not prove that the verses apply to everyone–just some.

 In Corinth, both men and women were susceptible to deception because of the super-apostles.
 But if you wish to universalize susceptibility to deception because of false teachers, you may certainly do so; however, just be fair.
 Don’t claim women by themselves are ontologically (in their nature or being) more prone to deception than men are.
 Many men and women are not prone to deception but can figure things out (e.g. Paul himself) and warn the others.